DilanCF/CMSC412_notes/lecture/Lecture14.md

 When we are trying to design memory, what are we trying to achieve?

-Large address sapce: We dont want to be limited by the memory as programmers
+Large address space: We don't want to be limited by the memory as programmers
 * For many decades, the programming and requirement doubles every year (Moores law)

 We can have HW that helps us reach these things

 Executing partially loaded programs since we don't have everything in main memory
 * Can we really do this?
-  * To exec an instruction, ho much mem do we access?
+  * To exec an instruction, how much mem do we access?
-    * Enough for the intruction possibly
+    * Enough for the instruction possibly
-  * We dont really care where the other parts are as long as we can access them when we need them
+  * We don't really care where the other parts are as long as we can access them when we need them
-  * We need to do the memory mnagement so we can load and unload from the secondary torage
+  * We need to do the memory management so we can load and unload from the secondary storage
   * ll the info of he memory space we have exists on the secondary storage
 The programs that we have written and the address spaces that we're operating in, any image of tht must be loaded into secondary

-This is realted to dynamic relocatability, where we need to be able to move stuff around when we need them.
+This is related to dynamic relocatability, where we need to be able to move stuff around when we need them.
 * Since we are trying to manage the finite real memory, we better be flexible!

-If we look at typical webserver, how many concurrent requests may we handle?
+If we look at typical web server, how many concurrent requests may we handle?
-* mUst we have seperate copeis of the code for the systme to handle for each instance?
+* mUst we have separate copies of the code for the system to handle for each instance?
   * Too big!

 Need one copy everyone shares